École nationale d'administration: Recruitment

-Results of this exam process are published by the end of December.
+The results of this exam process are published by the end of December.

 Other exam processes govern admission for career civil servants (concours interne) and for all other people, already active in business, political or union activities (troisième concours).

 Following a two-year intensive programme combining high-responsibility internships and examinations, the ENA ranks students according to their results.
 Students are then asked, by order of merit, the position/body they want to join.
 Top-ranked students (between 12 and 15 students) usually join the so-called "grands corps" Inspection générale des finances, Conseil d'État or Cour des comptes, usually followed by the French Treasury and the diplomatic service.
 Other students will join various ministries and administrative justice or préfectures.
 To quote the ENA's site:

 In fact, although these famous alumni are the most visible, the majority are largely unknown, lead quiet and useful careers in our civil service, and don't recognise themselves in the stereotyped images about our school.